rust-lang/book/nostarch/chapter19.md

 making our users implement the `HelloMacro` trait for each of their types, we’ll provide a procedural macro so users can annotate their type with `#[derive(HelloMacro)]` to get a default implementation of the `hello_macro` function.
 The default implementation will print `Hello, Macro!
-My name is TypeName!` where `TypeName` is the name of the type on which this trait has been defined.
+My name is` TypeName`!` where TypeName is the name of the type on which this trait has been defined.
 In other words, we’ll write a crate that enables another programmer to write code like Listing 19-30 using our crate.

 Filename: src/main.rs